 If you’ve ever wanted to grow your own food but felt strapped for space and sunlight, container gardening could be a great option for you.
-In most aspects, it’s the same as gardening right in the ground, but you’ll need to think creatively, and consider a few extra things to ensure success.
-Here are some ideas and tips:
+In most aspects, it’s the same as gardening right in the ground, but you’ll need to think creatively and consider a few extra things to ensure success.

-- Recognize that your plants will have limited resources in a pot environment.
+Recognize that your plants will have limited resources in a pot environment.
 You’ll have to pay special attention to water and fertility.
-You’ll need to water more often than in an in-ground bed, most likely.
+You’ll most likely need to water more often than in an in-ground bed.
 Options for fertilization are similar to that of in-ground plants.
-See our page on Feeding your Garden Organically for more info.
+See Feeding your Garden Organically for more info.

-- Be creative!
-Use baskets, old cans with drainage holes added, wood palettes, even bathtubs!
+Use baskets, old cans with drainage holes added, wood palettes, even bathtubs.
 You’ll be amazed at the things you can recycle into plant pots, and how all this stuff can be situated and cultivated to add to your home’s aesthetic.
 Have fun!